camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     you can reduce the size in the schematic directly (not in the original library symbol)

-* Text fields clearance
+* Text fields placement
-    + If edge to edge
+    + Use 25 mil grid and make sure:
-        - 10 mils or,
+        - If edge to edge: min 10 mils or,
-    + If center to edge of text field
+        - If center to edge of text field: min 15 mils
-        - 15 mils

     Also make sure you align the Field text accordingly so that when it expands it doesn't overlap with the symbol.